PUT /accounts/123

 temp-id

-There’s one final concept in sideposting, specific to create
+There’s one final concept in sideposting, specific to create.
+We need

 to tell our clients how to update an in-memory object with the